 - 28% number, phone, email, call

-Why is topic modelling an inadequate technique for feedback analysis
+Why is topic modeling an inadequate technique for feedback analysis

-When used for feedback analysis, topic modelling has one main disadvantage:
+When used for feedback analysis, topic modeling has one main disadvantage:

 The meaning of the topics is really difficult to interpret

 Each topic does capture some aspect of language, but in a non-transparent algorithmic way, which is different from how people understand language.

 Any data scientist can put together a solution using public libraries that can quickly spit out a somewhat meaningful output.
 However, turning this output into charts and graphs that can underpin business decisions is hard.
 Monitoring how a particular topic changes over time to establish whether the actions taken are working is even harder.